Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 - Optionally: matplotlib2tikz-0.6.18 (when saving as .tex)

 ## Other requirements
-The program relies on the use of at least 1 lock-in to measure the VSM's singnal, for best results use a second lock-in to record a reference signal from a potentiometer connected to the motor.
+The program relies on the use of at least 1 lock-in to measure the VSM's signal, for best results use a second lock-in to record a reference signal from a potentiometer connected to the motor.
 To determine the position of the data points correctly the program requires that the position be recorded simultaneously with the signal, this can be accomplished by using a 1Hz low pass filter on the reference signal from the motor's potentiometer and recording it's voltage.
 This voltage should then calibrated with the motor's position, the program has 2 config options for these calibration parameters (y=a*x+b).